WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 ## Updating to RC-2.1

-You just need to grab the latest Meadow nugets (verion 0.95.0).
+You just need to grab the latest Meadow nugets (verion 0.95.0) and install the latest Visual Studio extension(s) (version 0.9.5.0).
+There's no new CLI for this release.

 ## Pin Controller pattern